 Rabbits are one of nature’s cutest bundles of fluffy joy, watching them frolic and twitch their little noses can bring a smile to the faces of even the grumpiest of us.
 Their overwhelming cuteness, fluffiness, and inquisitive nature have captured the hearts of many.
-This coupled with the fact that they’re trainable make them good pets.
+This coupled with the fact that they’re trainable makes them good pets.

 As we all know, moving house is one of the most stressful events in a person’s life despite us understanding what is happening.
 Throwing pets into the mix further compounds that stress, but few people spare a thought for how their pets are coping with the massive changes in their lives and routines.
-Thankfully, there are steps you can take to reduce their stress and anxiety during the entire moving process.
+Particularly pet rabbits, as you probably know rabbits do not take stress well.
+Stress in rabbits can lead to several health problems and even cause heart failure and death.
+So, it’s incredibly important to make sure your furry friend doesn’t get too stressed when moving house.

 A few facts about bunnies

 As prey animals, our adorable little long-eared friends are incredibly sensitive to the smallest of changes in their environment.
 Their inherent delicate nature may be useful for avoiding predators in the wild, but for domesticated rabbits, the upheaval of their safe environment can be an anxiety-inducing bunny nightmare.
+Did you know that pet rabbits can live up to 12 years, some even longer?
+A pet rabbit is not a short-term commitment for sure.

 Add in the fact that rabbits are creatures of habit which flourish in familiar environments, where they can also develop a daily routine and it’s easy to see how a house move could be a bunny-traumatising experience.
+Did you know there are over 1 million pet rabbits in the UK based on a study done in 2021?
+We can only imagine their number has grown this year, so a lot of fluffy bunnies are bound to move house at some point.

 The success or failure of ‘Operation: Calm Bunny’ depends entirely on how well you prepare for the move beforehand, and moving house with a rabbit requires a lot of preparation if you don’t want to have a fluffy bundle of trembling anxiety on your hands.